 Prepare a list of distant friends and relatives to be notified by letter and/or printed notice.

 Prepare a list of people to receive acknowledgments of flowers, calls, etc. Send appropriate acknowledgments, which may be a written note, printed acknowledgments, or both.
 Include “thank yous” to those who have given their time, as well.

 Locate the will and notify the lawyer and executor.

 Carefully check all life and casualty insurance and death benefits, including Social Security, credit union, trade union, fraternal, and military.
 Check on possible income for survivors from these sources.

 Check promptly on all debts and installment payments, including credit cards.
 Some may carry insurance clauses that will cancel them.
 If there is to be a delay in meeting payments, consult with creditors and ask for more time before the payments are due.

 If the deceased was living alone, notify the utility companies and landlord and tell the post office where to send the mail.

-Your funeral director will prepare the necessary Social Security forms.
+Our staff will prepare the necessary Social Security forms.